polarityjam/polarityjam/docs/FAQs.rst

 It enables data migration without modifying the CSV itself, as the file paths are relative to a specified root folder (e.g., inputpath) that you provide along with the key file during input.

+The key file can be used with the `polarityjam` CLI option `run-key`.

 How does a key file look?
 -------------------------